 AZURE MACHINE LEARNING ENVIRONMENT

 While I have spent most of my self-study time learning the R programming language, I wanted to try Microsoft's Azure Machine Learning.
-Azure is part of Microsoft's Cortana Analytics Suite which is the company's foray into the data analytics market.
+Azure is part of Microsoft's Cortana Analytics Suite which is the company's foray into the data analytics market (now part of Azure's AI Platform -- Microsoft has a way of playing mix-and-match with their various product suites).
 You may be familiar with the Cortana Personal Assistant that came with the recent Windows 10 deployment (similar to Apple's Siri or Amazon Echo's Alexa).
 Although all is not lost for R-lovers -- Microsoft's acquisition of Revolution R back in 2015 has helped with the integration of an R coding module within the Azure environment (there is one for Python too if that's your preferred language).

 To oversimplify, Azure is a drag-and-drop machine learning workflow designer.
 It removes much of the coding/scripting aspects inherent to a machine learning (from now on, just "ML") project.
 While this makes things easier for the user, it can give one a false sense of understanding what exactly their experiment (this is the name given to an Azure project) is doing to achieve its results.
 I suggest at least getting a intermediate understanding of applied ML before delving into Azure.
 Azure experiments are created by dragging "modules" onto the work space and connecting them similar to a flow chart.
 Each module represents an operation such as filtering columns in a data set, applying a ML algorithm, or converting output to a specific format such as .CSV.